Featured photo is an aerial image of a property listing in Potter, Pennsylvania, which is in the north central region of the state.

 Others who have fueled this active rural land market in Pennsylvania aren’t looking for a getaway and have no intentions of using the land for outdoor recreation.

-“Ever since COVID and the most recent presidential election, my higher-dollar sales are people looking at rural property as an investment opportunity and a vehicle to diversify their portfolios,” says Clint Stout, a Land Specialist for Whitetail Properties who connects buyers and sellers of land in western Pennsylvania.
+“Ever since COVID and the most recent presidential election, my higher-dollar sales are people looking at rural property as an investment opportunity and a vehicle to diversify their portfolios,” says Clint Stout, a Pennsylvania Land Specialist for Whitetail Properties who connects buyers and sellers of land in western Pennsylvania.
 “These guys are looking for timber, oil and gas.
 Pennsylvania had that big shell boom, too, and that’s created interest in the rural real estate market in our area.”

 Stout says 50 percent of the land transactions he’s brokered represent buyers who are investing in timber.
 “The buyer may use the land as a farm property or recreational getaway too, but they mostly view the property as a return on investment because of its hardwood timber.”